-Living on campus is an integral component of the PLU experience, adding to the learning that happens both in the classroom and beyond the classroom.
-New Transfer and Returner Wings are designed specifically for students beyond their first year as they transition through PLU, addressing questions relating to choosing a major, vocational discernment, and place at PLU.
+Learning Communities are an integral component of the PLU experience, adding to the learning that happens both in the classroom and beyond the classroom.
+New Transfer and Continuing Student communities are designed specifically for students beyond their first year as they transition through PLU, addressing questions relating to choosing a major, vocational discernment, and place at PLU.
 These communities are staffed by returning student leaders who want to help you navigate resources, deepen your involvement on-campus, and continue to build your home at PLU.
-While new transfer and returning residents have a similar experience all across campus, each hall adds a unique community experience:
+While new transfer and returning student have a similar experience all across campus, each these communities intersect with other Learning Community themes to add a unique community experience.

 - have questions related to declaring a major, discerning a vocation, and/or beginning to identify career options

 - are looking to get involved and/or deepen their involvement in on-campus communities

 - are new transfer residents looking for a traditional hall experience and a wing community

 - are a continuing sophomore, junior, or senior who is interested in living in a particular traditional residence hall

 By participating in New Transfer and Continuing Student Communities, students will:

 - utilize academic and personal support resources to navigate tasks such as declaring a major

 - reflect on what their vocation may be as they begin to think about majors and careers

 - apply skills to navigate mature interpersonal relationships through use of tools and processes such as the roommate and community standards agreements